dotnet-project-file-analyzers/dotnet-project-file-analyzers.github.io/rules/configuration.md

 in the `.editorconfig` is [**NOT** supported by MS Build](https://github.com/dotnet/roslyn/issues/37876).

 ## Analyzer INI file
-Fortunatly, it is possible to define project specfic preferences just as you would have done in an `.editorconfig` file, using `<EditorConfigFiles>`:
+Fortunately, it is possible to define project specific preferences just as you would have done in an `.editorconfig` file, using `<EditorConfigFiles>`:

 ``` XML